Chinese New Year

 Groups from Asian communities will be invited to perform and take part in activities at each lantern location over the 9 days and nights, giving them an opportunity to celebrate and showcase their cultures.

 Following the enormous success of the Lanterns of the Terracotta Warriors exhibition at Dawes Point in February 2015, Lunar Lanterns will take Sydney’s Chinese New Year to the next level, and is expected to increase visitation across the city during the festival.

 Lunar Lanterns will be one of the highlight events of Sydney’s Chinese New Year celebrations with the festival running from 6 to 21 February.
 The festival will include favourite events like the Dragon Boat races, Lunar Feasts and more than 70 associated events.

-Plans for 2016 are still being finalised but the City and TfNSW are in discussion about a festival launch on George Street and Martin Place that will feature live entertainment, performances by community groups and crowd favourites – lion and dragon dances.
+Plans for 2016 are still being finalised but the City and TfNSW are in discussion about a festival launch featuring live entertainment, performances by community groups and crowd favourites – lion and dragon dances.

 The City is also planning a series of events to mark the 30th anniversary of Sydney’s sister-city relationship with Guangzhou.

 The festival now attracts more than 600,000 visitors to more than 80 events across the city, also making it one of the most popular events on Sydney’s calendar.